danilnagy/design-ai/docs/working_with_data/index.md

         polys[-1]["planar"] = planar_poly ## store planar poly with a different key
 ```

 Now that the data is stored within dictionaries we need to retrieve it and put it into a simple list that can be passed to Grasshopper and visualized in Rhino (and to avoid the hack we saw earlier).
 Let's create two new variables, `original` and `planar`, to store the geometries as flat lists.
 To fill the two lists we can use [list comprehnesions](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions), a particularly useful feature of Python which can create a sort of one-line loop.
-Below the code and outside the two loops, type:
+Under your existing code and outside the two loops, type:

 ```python
 original = [poly["original"] for poly in polys]